 The Video Technician position is a full-time role and reports to the Technical Director (TD).
 The schedule is primarily Sunday through Thursday but may be required to support other events periodically.
 This position is non-exempt under the Fair Labor Standards Act (FLSA).

-Working with and supporting the Technical Director, the Video Technician is responsible for the following areas in order of priority.
+Working with and supporting the Technical Director, the Video Technician is responsible for the following areas.

 1. Technology support